 Work Study is a need-based financial aid award.
 It is not a grant (you must work to earn it), and it is not a loan (you don't have to repay it).
 Students must qualify for need-based financial aid to receive Work Study.
 For more information refer to the link below "View the College Years Employment PDF" or visit the Financial Aid website.

 There are many methods that you can use to find a job on campus or off campus.
 Handshake is the online job portal used for job searches.
 The community and student listservs often announce temporary and semester-long positions through email advertisements.
 Talking to department heads, faculty members, and administrative departments can help you understand the types of positions available.
-The Student Engagement Center can help you with your search, creating your resume and cover letter, and helping you prepare for interviews.
+The Career and Community Engagement Center can help you with your search, creating your resume and cover letter, and helping you prepare for interviews.

 Helpful tips for your job search